javadkt/Spring-Security-with-JWT-for-REST-API/README.md

 ```
 <br/>

 To get a token call `POST` API below with a valid userId and password.
-For example you may use the following curl command to get a token
+For example you may use the following curl command to get a JWT token.

 ```
 curl --location --request POST 'http://localhost:8080/auth' \